jakobjassmann/qhi_phen_ts/README.md

 # Qikiqtaruk Phenology Time-Series code repository

 This code repository contains the analytical scripts and tabular data required to generate the figures, tables and statistics reported in *Assmann et al. (in prep) - Drone data reveal heterogeneity in tundra greenness and phenology not captured by satellites*.
-The execution of the code also requires the spatial data files found in the accompanying data repostiory on Zenodo [Released upon publication - INSERT DOI](www.zenodo.org).
+The execution of the code also requires the spatial data files found in the accompanying data repository on Zenodo [Released upon publication - INSERT DOI](www.zenodo.org).

 # Content
 1. [Authors](#Authors)